Camille Cosby Divorce Rumors Won’t Go Away As Husband’s Sentencing Looms

 — Ryan Fortune (@ryanfortune_sa) June 13, 2018

-As noted by the Associated Press (via the New York Daily News), Bill Cosby was ordered by Judge Steven O’Neill in April to stay in the same Philadelphia-area mansion where he allegedly drugged and assaulted Temple University women’s basketball official Andrea Constand until sentencing.
-Per the terms of his house arrest, Cosby is required to wear a GPS ankle bracelet and is not allowed to leave his home unless he gets permission, and only to meet up with his doctor or lawyers.
+As noted by the Associated Press (via the New York Daily News), Bill Cosby was ordered by Judge Steven O’Neill in April to stay in the same Philadelphia-area mansion where he allegedly drugged and assaulted Temple University women’s basketball official Andrea Constand, until sentencing.
+Per the terms of his house arrest, Cosby is required to wear a GPS ankle bracelet, and is not allowed to leave his home unless he gets permission, and only to meet up with his doctor or lawyers.

 Rumors of Camille Cosby filing for divorce had swirled even before her husband was convicted in April for three counts of aggravated indecent assault.
 A separate report from Radar Online suggested in March that Camille was considering divorcing Bill Cosby over the death of their daughter, Ensa, who passed away on February 23 from renal failure at the age of 44.
 At that time, Radar Online’s source claimed that Ensa’s death “was the final straw” for Camille, though this report, like the publication’s latest update on the situation, was not corroborated by other sources.